Charlottesville was Terrorism: Hard Data on Threat Levels from Ideological Hate

 It’s also worth noting that New America does indeed count Muhammad’s 3 Fresno murders as terrorism under the “Black Separatist/Nationalist/Supremacist” category.
 All the other hate crime killings above, except for the Kansas murder, were listed by New America under the “Far Right Wing” column.

 It’s also clear to me that New America could easily include 16 killings instead of 8 under the ideology of black separatism or left-wing hate.
 Let’s go through some of those.
-[2019 update: I think it could actually be 22 or higher, see bottom of this section.]
+[2019 update: I think it could actually be 22 or higher, see bottom of this section.
+This would make black folks as likely to have “terrorist killers” in their ranks as white folks, on a per capita basis.]

 Bewilderingly, I have a distinct memory of New America counting 3 police killed in Baton Rouge as “Black Separatist”-motivated at one time.
 That’s not the case anymore, as Gavin Eugene Long’s police murders after days of Black Lives Matter protests are not included.
 It’s possible they may have rethought their methodology and replaced those 3 homicides with the 2017 Fresno killings, which also adds up to 8 total since 9/11 when combined with the 2016 Dallas sniper “kill white police” shooting that killed 5 officers.
 It’s also possible I’m misremembering, but as I noted before New America shuffles their list totals and inclusions regularly.
 They even changed out the term “Far Left Wing” as a category for “Black Separatist/Nationalist/Supremacist.”
 New America also just added “Ideological Misogyny/Incel Ideology” as a category.